hydrocort/sctp-dsai-mod2-project-team4/prd.md

 - **Payment Behavior**: Aggregate payment methods per order in DimPayments with boolean flags
 - **Product Dimensions**: Calculate volume and enrich with English category names

+### Enhanced Regional Classifications
+- **Economic Zones**: Added economic zone classification (Amazon, Northeast, Southeast, South, Central) for both customers and sellers
+- **State Names**: Added full state names for better display and reporting

+### Payment Aggregation Strategy
+- **Order-Level Aggregation**: Payment data is aggregated at the order level in DimPayments and then joined to the fact table
+- **Payment Flags**: Boolean flags for each payment method type for easy filtering and analysis
+- **Transaction Counting**: Track both payment methods count and individual transaction count per order

+### Customer Identification Strategy
+- **Unique Customer Focus**: Use `customer_unique_id` as the primary identifier to handle cases where one customer has multiple `customer_id` values
+- **Original ID Preservation**: Maintain `customer_id_original` for traceability back to source data

 ## Detailed Transformation Requirements